 If I start full-time, can I switch to part-time?

 Yes.
 Students may slow down to the part-time path.
 However, part-time students cannot "speed up" to become full-time.
 An academic advisor can provide details.

 Currently, BSN classes meet on Mondays and/or Wednesdays, generally in the afternoon and evening hours.
 Although class times vary somewhat each quarter, schedules are announced about 10 weeks in advance.

 The BSN application deadline is always February 15.
 If all required materials are received by that date, the applicant is assured of a review.
 Those completing the application after the deadline are considered as space allows.

 Can the 10 credits of required electives be taken at a community college?

 No. BSN electives must be upper-division classes (300 or 400-level) that are taken in residence at UW Tacoma.

 Why does it take so long for an admission decision?

 Several steps must be completed before an admission offer is made.
 Transcripts are evaluated, required materials are cataloged, and nursing prerequisites are assessed.
 At that point, the BSN Committee considers admission decisions.
 Depending on faculty availability and workload, their review could take days or weeks.
-Applicants who met the February 15 deadline receive admission decisions by mail in April.

 How much does it cost to earn a BSN?